Mappin History, Family Crest & Coats of Arms

 The surname Mappin was first found in Yorkshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Mappin family
+Early History of the Mappin family

 This web page shows only a small excerpt of our Mappin research.
 Another 77 words (6 lines of text) are included under the topic Early Mappin History in all our PDF Extended History products and printed products wherever possible.